-When you are applying for an entry-level position, a common job interview question is “Have you completed any internships?
-What did you gain from the experience?”
+When you are applying for an entry-level position, a common job interview question is, “Have you completed any internships and what did you gain from the experience?”

 When recruiters pose this question, they are typically assessing whether you have any hands-on experience where you applied knowledge and skills to real-world situations.
 If you are a student or recent graduate, they might wonder if you have the ability to handle a real work environment.

 When answering this question, you want to be honest and thorough.
 Read below for advice on how to answer this question, and see a list of sample responses.